Dalian notes on rational Pontryagin classes: Dissonance

-\begin{rem} {\rm Looking back on section~\ref{subsec-calcu}, it is worth emphasizing that two homotopical properties of $W_z$ were used in two different places.
-Firstly, $W_z$ is homotopically $n$-dimensional (although it is geometrically $2n$-dimensional); this was used at the end of the section.
-But secondly, $W_z$ is $(n-1)$-connected; this was used at the beginning of the section.
-It allowed us to replace $B\SOr(2n)$ by its $n$-connected cover.
-Both observations contribute to a sharpening of the estimates in different ways. } \end{rem}
+\begin{rem} Two homotopical properties of $W_\parpun$ were used in two different places.
+Firstly, $W_\parpun$ is homotopically $n$-dimensional (although it is geometrically $2n$-dimensional); this was important for the estimates in proposition~\ref{prop-unravelBoaWe}.
+But secondly, $W_\parpun$ is $(n-1)$-connected.
+This allowed us to replace $\SOr(2n)$ by its $(n-1)$-connected cover in lemma~\ref{lem-estimate}. \end{rem}

-\begin{rem} {\rm Too little has been said about rationalization as a tool in calculations.
-Here is an important principle which was taken for granted in section~\ref{subsec-calcu}.
-Let $f\co X\to Y$ be a based map of based connected CW-spaces, where $Y$ is simply connected, has only finitely many nontrivial homotopy groups and $X$ has compact skeletons.
-We might be interested in the rational homotopy type of the path component of $\map(X,Y)$ containing $f$.
-It is not obvious that this agrees with the rational homotopy type of the appropriate component of $\map(X,Y_\QQ)$\,, and perhaps such a statement does not even make sense.
-But after passage to 1-connected covers (of the two mapping spaces) there is agreement.
-This can easily be shown by induction on the number of nontrivial homotopy groups that $Y$ has.

-A related use of rational homotopy appears in lemma~\ref{lem-estimate}.
-Here it is tempting to ask whether the \emph{rational} map $f$ from $B\diff_\partial(W_z)$ to itself, as in the lemma, can be replaced by an honest map with rationally similar properties.
-But we do not have to answer that question here.
-It is enough to know that the rational map $f$ acts on the rational homology and cohomology of $B\diff_\partial(W_z)$.

-This is also a good opportunity to admit that the concept of rational map was used without a crystal clear definition.
-For a based and path-connected space $Y$, homotopy equivalent to a CW-space, the rationalization $Y_\QQ$ of $Y$ is understood (in this article) to be the homotopy orbit space of the standard action of $\pi_1(Y)$ on the rationalization of the universal cover of $Y$.
-Consequently there is a canonical map $Y\to Y_\QQ$ which induces an isomorphism in $\pi_1$ and isomorphisms $\pi_k(Y)\otimes\QQ \to \pi_k(Y_\QQ)$ for $k>1$.
-A \emph{rattional map} from $X$ to $Y$ is a map from $X$ to $Y_\QQ$. } \end{rem}